-We may redeem, at our option, all or from time to time part of the Series G Preferred Stock on or after Preferred Stock, holders of the Series G Preferred Stock will be entitled to receive a redemption price equal to \$2,500.00 per share (equivalent to \$25.00 per Depositary Share) plus accumulated and unpaid dividends to the date of redemption (whether or not declared).
+We may redeem, at our option, all or from time to time part of the Series G Preferred Stock on or after January 28, 2019.
+If we redeem the Series G Preferred Stock, holders of the Series G Preferred Stock will be entitled to receive a redemption price equal to \$2,500.00 per share (equivalent to \$25.00 per Depositary Share) plus accumulated and unpaid dividends to the date of redemption (whether or not declared).
 Any decision we may make at any time to propose a redemption of the Series G Preferred Stock will depend upon, among other things, our evaluation of our capital position, the composition of our shareholders' equity and general market conditions at that time.
 In addition, you might not be able to reinvest the money you receive upon redemption of the Series G Preferred Stock in a similar security or at similar rates.
 We may elect to exercise our partial redemption right on multiple occasions.